About Online Support

 Feedback is very important to us and we want to hear about your experience of using our services, whether it’s good or bad.
 To give feedback, please use the button on our homepage 'I want to give feedback'.

-If you are ever unhappy about anything to do with the Counselling or Therapy or any other service from 42nd Street please talk to us about this.
+If you are ever unhappy about anything to do with support or any other service from 42nd Street please talk to us about this.
 If this doesn’t sort things out then you can ask to speak to one of the Head of Services to resolve this.

-All the Counsellors and Therapists @ 42nd Street follow the British Association of Counselling and Psychotherapy (BACP), Ethical Framework and Guidelines to ensure that you get a professional and quality service.
+All the workers at 42nd Street follow the British Association of Counselling and Psychotherapy (BACP), Ethical Framework and Guidelines to ensure that you get a professional and quality service.